 If I provided you my contact information or worked with you as a vendor while you were employed by Company A, you may not transfer my information to your new employer at Company B. You must wait for me to show interest in Company B and to reach out for more information.

 Do not solicit my employees

 I ask my employees to also avoid doing business with companies that solicit.
 Before I approve a sales order, I ask my employees if they were solicited by the vendor or if they sought out the solution or service own their own.
 Your process as a vendor with my employees will influence if a purchase gets approved or not.
 Respect their time as much as I ask you to respect mine.

 If you remain confused about my request for privacy, please reference this dissertation.
 I take permission-based marketing seriously.
-Please respect my privacy by refraining from attempting to use any medium to sell or market your goods or services to me.
+Please respect my privacy by refraining from attempting to use any medium to sell or market your goods or services to me or my employees.
 Thank you.